Biden's 'Jobs Cabinet' to sell infrastructure as GOP resists

 Biden’s ‘Jobs Cabinet’ to sell infrastructure as GOP resistsNew

 WASHINGTON (AP) — President Joe Biden is setting about convincing America it needs his $2.3 trillion infrastructure plan.
 He’s deputizing a five-member “jobs Cabinet” to help in the effort.
 And he says the public likes the road, water and other improvements the plan promises.
-But the enormity of his task is clear — Senate Republican leader Mitch McConnell is vowing to oppose him “every step of the way.”
-McConnell, who objects to the plan’s tax increases, says he personally likes Biden.
+But the enormity of his task is clear.
+Senate Republican leader Mitch McConnell is vowing to oppose him “every step of the way.”
+McConnell objects to the plan’s tax increases.
+He says he personally likes Biden.
 But the president is unlikely to get cooperation from the GOP, which believes that low tax rates enable the country to compete in a global economy.